George Jamieson (diplomat): Consular career

 In 1891, as part of an amalgamation of consular and judicial positions, he was appointed Consul in Shanghai and at the same time Judge of the British Supreme Court for China and Japan.
 Nicholas Hannen was appointed Consul General and Chief Justice.

-In 1897, the almagamation of consular and judicial positions was ended.
+In 1897, the amalgamation of consular and judicial positions was ended.
 Jamieson was appointed as Consul-General in Shanghai, replacing Hannen, and relieved of his position as Judge of the Supreme Court.
 Hannen continued as Chief Justice and Frederick Samuel Augustus Bourne was appointed as Judge to replace Jamieson.